-Infused olive oil is a great choice for infusing because of its health benefits.
-It is important to use a neutral-flavored oil like canola or safflower unless you are using olive oil.
+Infused olive oil is a great choice for infusing.
+It is important to use a neutral flavor oil like canola, sunflower, or safflower unless you are using it in a recipe that calls for olive oil.

-Most cooking oils are durable and can last a long time.
+Most cooking oils are durable and can last a while.
 However, due to the changing pH and the addition of particles when Infusing Olive Oil with flavor infusions, the shelf-life may be shorter.

-Oils that are used for nuts and other foods have a tendency to go rancid quickly.
-Our Infused Olive Oil experts recommend that you keep it refrigerated and use it within a week.
+Oils such as nuts can quickly go rancid.
+Our Infused olive oil experts recommend that you keep it refrigerated and use it within a week.

 If the Infused Olive Oil has not been prepared correctly, it could also lead to botulism.
-All moisture must be evaporated.
-The Infused Olive oil will take longer to process the more flavorings it contains.
+It is essential to evaporate all moisture.
+The Infused olive oil will take longer to process the more flavorings.

-This is important to remember when using delicate flavors items.
-The long processing time of other ingredients can ruin the flavor and make it bitter.
-To eliminate botulism risks, follow this Infused Olive oil procedure.
-You can encourage botulism bacteria to grow and create toxins in the oil if you fail to follow this procedure.
+This is important to remember when you use delicate flavors.
+The long processing time of other ingredients can cause the delicate items to turn bitter and lose their flavor.
+To eliminate botulism risks, follow this Infused Olive Oil procedure.
+You could spread botulism bacteria and other toxins in the oil if you fail to do this.

 After the Infused Olive Oil is prepared, you can use it to top a variety dishes such as:

-Our Infused Olive Oil Specialist suggests that Truffle Infused Olive Oil be drizzled over homemade cream or mushroom soup.
+Our Infused Olive Oil Specialist suggests that you use Truffle Infused Olive Oildrizzled over homemade Cream of Mushroom Soup.

-High temperatures for pan-frying or sauteing oil can alter the oil's structure, making it more complex.
-High-quality olive oils are not recommended for high temperature cooking.
+High temperatures for pan-frying or sauteing oil can cause the oil to change in structure, making it more complex.
+High-quality olive oils are not recommended for high-temperature cooking.
 Olive Oil's true health benefits can only be appreciated if it is used at lower temperatures.